 Technical Details

-While all my PS2s are mod compatible, because it requires no soldering I leave it as an add-on, and as such all systems will have a functioning laser.
+While all PS2s are mod compatible, because it requires no soldering I leave the mod as an add-on, and as such all systems will have a functioning laser.
 Note that these lasers are also aging, and if the laser works through my thorough testing, I will leave it as is without replacement, even if game boot times are slower.
 This is because while there are replacement lasers, they are generally fairly cheap and unreliable when compared to even the dying OEM counterparts.
 If the laser does not work, I will replace it with one of these reproductions.
-If for some reason your laser dies shortly after purchase, please DM me and I can work with you to get a replacement.

 If you do not have a modded system, there is nothing more to read.
 It is a PS2 🙂

-If your system is modded, you will receive a FreeMcBoot memory card, and either a MX4ISO and an SD card, or a SATA adapter and a 2.5” hard drive.
+If your system is modded, you will receive a FreeMcBoot memory card, and either a MX4ISO and an SD card, or a SATA adapter and a hard drive/SSD.

 Untitled